ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Signed Statement:

 : an identifiable and non-repudiable Statement about an Artifact signed by an Issuer.
-In SCITT, Signed Statements are encoded as COSE signed objects; the `payload` of the COSE structure may contain the contents of the Statement, or a hash of the Statement using {{-COSE-HASH}}.
+In SCITT, Signed Statements are encoded as COSE signed objects; the `payload` of the COSE structure contains the issued Statement.

 Statement: